docksal/addons/uli/README.md

 * Drush site alias - useful for Drupal multi-site installations
 * Drush uli options are passed in.
 See [Drush user:login documentation](https://drushcommands.com/drush-9x/user/user:login/) for possible options.

 Note: the `-s` option and Drush site alias must be one of the first two given on the command line.
+Both are optional.